oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## D.1 JADN vs. UML Primitive Data Types

+The Universal Modeling Language [UML](#uml) says in section 21:
+"*The PrimitiveTypes package is an independent package that defines a set of reusable PrimitiveTypes that are commonly used in the definition of metamodels.*"

 JADN has the same primitive data types as UML with two exceptions:
+* JADN defines a Binary (byte sequence) primitive type, UML does not.
 * UML defines an UnlimitedNatural primitive type, JADN does not.
-* JADN defines a Binary (byte sequence) primitive type, UML does not.

-[[UML](#uml)] section 21 says "*The PrimitiveTypes package is an independent package that defines a set of reusable PrimitiveTypes that are commonly used in the definition of metamodels.*"

-UML section 7.5.3.2 says "*The lower and upper bounds for the multiplicity of a MultiplicityElement are specified by ValueSpecifications, which must evaluate to an Integer value for the lowerBound and an UnlimitedNatural value for the upperBound.
-A MultiplicityElement is unlimited if its upperBound has the UnlimitedNatural value of unlimited (“\*”).
-A MultiplicityElement is multivalued if it has an upperBound greater than 1 (including unbounded).
-A MultiplicityElement that is not multivalued can represent at most a single value.*"

-* **Natural numbers** or counting numbers are all positive integers starting at one.
-* **Whole numbers** include zero and all positive integers.
-* **Integers** include zero and positive and negative whole numbers.
+Natural numbers (integers greater than zero) are a subset of the Integer primitive type, so there is no need for a separate UnlimitedNatural primitive.

-In JADN a multivalued element is unlimited if its type definition does not have an upper bound.
-A ValueSpecification evaluates to an Integer value for both lowerBound and upperBound, so a separate UnlimitedNatural primitive type is not needed.
-UpperBound is the Integer *sentinel value* zero, which is distinguishable from all valid natural numbers.
-The text representation of a ValueSpecification uses the string "*" for an absent upperBound.
+A JADN multivalued element may have an unlimited number of values if its type definition does not have an upper bound.
+JADN uses the Integer *sentinel value* zero, which is distinguishable from all valid natural numbers, to indicate an unspecified upper bound.
+Text representations of an unspecified upper bound typically use the string "*".

-* A **sentinel value** is a predefined data value used in computer programming to indicate the end of a sequence or the absence of valid data.
+* A **sentinel value** is a predefined data value used to indicate the end of a sequence or the absence of valid data.
-Care must be taken to ensure the value chosen is distinguishable from legitimate values to avoid conflicts within the dataset.

 Table D-1 lists the UML and JADN Primitive types.